mheadd/node-ridb/README.md

-# Wrapper for the Recreation Information Database (RIDB) API.
+# RIDB

+Wrapper for the Department of Agriculture's Recreation Information Database (RIDB) API.
 Documentation for the RIDB API can be found [here](http://usda.github.io/RIDB/).

 ## Installation